 A1.
 Safety is our office’s primary concern.
 To that end:

-1. All School Police Officers complete a four-week comprehensive security training program before starting work and must follow up with 24 hours of staff development training each year.
+1. All School Safety Officers complete a four-week comprehensive security training program before starting work and must follow up with 24 hours of staff development training each year.

 2. All School District employees must have photo ID cards at all times.
 School doors are kept locked during instructional hours.
 Visitors to all schools must register with the front office.

-3. School District police officers work closely with school principals to track misconduct and respond to trends.
+3. School District Safety Officers work closely with school principals to track misconduct and respond to trends.
 Upon request, officers will conduct unannounced student screenings using mobile metal detectors or increase the number of officers assigned to a specific school.
 The officers also work with external law enforcement agencies including the Philadelphia Police Department and the U.S. Department of Homeland Security.

 Q2.
 Is there a code of conduct my student is expected to follow?

 A2.
 Yes, the School Reform Commission has an approved Code of Student Conduct which applies to all students while they are traveling to and from school and any school-related event in addition to regular school hours.
 A copy of the document is available in hard copy from your school’s principal.